RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>28</sup> Likewise also as it was in the days of Lot; they did eat, they drank, they bought, they sold, they planted, they builded;
 <sup>29</sup> But the same day that Lot went out of Sodom it rained fire and brimstone from heaven, and destroyed [them] all.
 <sup>30</sup> Even thus shall it be in the day when the Son of man is revealed.
-<sup>31</sup> In that day, he which shall be upon the housetop, and his stuff in the house, let him not come down to take it away: and he that is in the field, let him likewise not return back .
+<sup>31</sup> In that day, he which shall be upon the housetop, and his stuff in the house, let him not come down to take it away: and he that is in the field, let him likewise not return back.
 <sup>32</sup> Remember Lot’s wife.
 <sup>33</sup> Whosoever shall seek to save his life shall lose it; and whosoever shall lose his life shall preserve it.
 <sup>34</sup> I tell you, in that night there shall be two [men] in one bed; the one shall be taken, and the other shall be left.
-<sup>35</sup> Two [women] shall be grinding together ; the one shall be taken, and the other left.
+<sup>35</sup> Two [women] shall be grinding together; the one shall be taken, and the other left.
 <sup>36</sup> Two [men] shall be in the field; the one shall be taken, and the other left.
 <sup>37</sup> And they answered and said unto him, Where, Lord?
 And he said unto them, Wheresoever the body [is], thither will the eagles be gathered together.
 ## Chapter 18